About the UVM Business Pitch Competition

 Event Sponsors

-Past year’s sponsors and partners make up local community sponsors and have included Moulton Law Group, Gallagher, Flynn & Company, Fuse Marketing, and Leonardo’s Pizza.
+Local community sponsors include Moulton Law Group, Gallagher, Flynn & Company, and Fuse Marketing.
 These sponsors play a crucial role in supporting the entrepreneurial community within Burlington and across Vermont.

-Past alumni sponsors have included David Aronoff ’86, Jodi Goldstein ’89, and Richard Bass ’66 and have helped to make this event even more special for our aspiring student entrepreneurs
+Alumni sponsors include David Aronoff ’86, Jodi Goldstein ’89, and Richard Bass ’66, who have helped to make this event even more special for our aspiring student entrepreneurs.

 At UVM, this cross-campus competition is a collaboration between the Grossman School of Business, Rubenstein School of Environment & Natural Resources, College of Agriculture and Life Sciences, College of Engineering and Mathematical Sciences, College of Arts & Sciences, UVM’s student Entrepreneurship Club and UVM’s Office of the Vice President of Research.